 - Trending areas.
 E-sports were quite popular in the APAC region even before the epidemic.
 But the demand for mobile games has been actively growing in China and Southeast Asia countries since February 2020.
 Distance learning has also demonstrated its potential during isolation periods.
 Now the estimate of Asian EdTech has increased to $5 trillion.
 The digital technologies market is also trending: it is predicted to grow to $133 billion within four years.

-According to the World Bank economy ranking, the APAC region is quite ambiguous.
+According to the World Bank economy ranking, the APAC market and the region itself are quite ambiguous.
 This ranking takes into consideration the loyalty of the regulatory environment to start and operate a local company.
 Certain countries favour starting new businesses or expanding the existing ones, and others presume certain challenges.
-We’ve compiled brief overviews of some countries with their ranking number to set the scene for you.
+We’ve compiled brief overviews of some countries' ranking numbers to set the scene for you.

 Ranking number: 29th